Online Reporting System CHS Manager

 Oregon Tier II Reporting

-Tier II reporting in the state of Oregon is required for any facility that stores hazardous chemicals meeting or exceeding reporting thresholds.
-Under Section 312 of the Emergency Planning and Community Right to Know Act of 1986 (EPCRA), submission of a Tier II form is required when working with hazardous chemicals.
+In Oregon, any facility storing hazardous chemicals at or above certain thresholds must comply with Tier II reporting requirements.
+According to Section 312 of the Emergency Planning and Community Right-to-Know Act of 1986 (EPCRA), submitting a Tier II form is mandatory when handling such chemicals.
 This form, submitted through the online CHS Manager system, is used to notify state officials, local officials, and the general public regarding potential chemical hazards present at facilities across Oregon.
-Submitted reports will be validated for accuracy by the State Fire Marshal’s office to ensure compliance.
+Submitted reports will be validated for accuracy by the State Fire Marshal’s office to ensure compliance

 Understanding Oregon’s Tier II Reporting Requirements